corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 Here are the main disadvantages:

 - Makes it harder to know where types and functions come from
-- Can lead to naming conflicts, especially in larger codebases and when using multiple crates.
+- Can lead to naming conflicts, especially in larger codebases and when using multiple crates
-- Complicates security audits because it's hard to see where code came from.
+- Complicates security audits because it's hard to see where code came from
-- May hide module hierarchy and structure, which is useful if you want to learn how a crate is designed.
+- May hide module hierarchy and structure, which is useful if you want to learn how a crate is designed
-- Can make IDE name resolution less reliable: if you have a name conflict, the IDE might not know which one you mean or might not be able to find the definition.
+- Can make IDE name resolution less reliable: if you have a name conflict, the IDE might not know which one you mean or might not be able to find the definition
 - Hides imports in documentation examples, making it harder to understand

 As you can see, the list of downsides is long.
 The only upside is that it saves a few keystrokes when writing code, which isn't worth it in the long run.